jhuus/BriteKit/command-reference.md

   optionally add filename prefixes.

 Options:
-  --name TEXT         Species name.  [required] --output DIRECTORY  Output directory.  [required] --max INTEGER       Maximum number of recordings to download.
-Default = 500.
+  --name TEXT             Species name.  [required] -o, --output DIRECTORY  Output directory.  [required] --max INTEGER           Maximum number of recordings to download.
+Default =
+                          500.
   --noprefix              By default, filenames use an 'N' prefix and recording
                           number.
 Specify this flag to skip the prefix.
   --help                  Show this message and exit.
 ```
 ### britekit init
 ```